 Also, for a different reason, in seven-card stud it’s better to just call with self-disguising small "rolled up" trips.
 If I start with 5-5-5 with a king and a queen waiting to act behind me, I’ll usually just call.
 Raising looks suspicious and makes players think that I might have greater than a pair of fives.
 If I just call, I’m likely to be called or even raised by weak hands that might otherwise have folded.
 With rolled-up three-of-a-kind, do what would look most natural to your opponents who are only seeing your upcard.
 If that upcard is high relative to other exposed cards, your raise will look natural and opponents will not even think that you necessarily have a pair.
 In that case, you should usually raise.
 But, with a small three-of-a-kind to start, you should seldom raise.

 One of the biggest mistakes in poker is routinely raising with marginal hands against deceptive foes.
 Since a raise with a marginal hand is a borderline decision that won’t earn much extra profit – on average – even in ideal situations, it will often lose money against deceptive opponents.
 How come?
 It’s because those opponents won’t behave.
 You can’t count on them to just call with stronger-than-average hands.
 Instead, they are likely to get full value by raising with their marginally strong hands, and they may occasionally even be bluffing.
 These possibilities can often remove all the value and more out of that "value raise."

 Also, don’t raise in middle position on the last round with anything except a super strong hand or a bluff.
 You’ll make more by just calling and giving the next player a chance to overcall.
 This advice isn’t obvious, but it’s the answer.
-Research proves that middle-position raises, in most common situations on the final betting rounds, should seldom be made with hands of secondary strength.
+Research proves that middle-position raises in most common situations on the final betting round should be avoided with hands of secondary strength.
+Not always, but often.
 Save these raises for super powerful hands or for occasional bluffs.